Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_models/models_generator.md

 ### TypeScript

-Models generator(i.e. pe-api) is a maven based project.
-To set it up locally for development, run following commands.
+PE-API, which contains an OpenAPI 3 models generator for Presentation Exchange objects is a maven based project.
+To set it up locally for development, run the following commands.

 ```
 cd '<workspace>'